miyagis-forests/farmacy-food-kata/architecture/replenish-runtime-view.md

 - Change status of vendor location: open, closed temporarily, business closed
 - Working with vendor system, by a wrapper, to update stock information (placing or removing meals)

+#### Monitor Fridges
+- Pool smart fridges to get status of failures or maintenance

 ## Behavior
 - N/A.